mainfram3ca/hackerpyramid/NewHackerPyramid/README.txt

 	- mediainfo
 	- uzbl

-2. Edit the BASE, ASSETS, VIDEOS, STATIC, CRASHES variables to point to the proper directories.
+2. Edit the BASE, ASSETS, VIDEOS, STATIC, CRASHES, BUMPERS variables to point to the proper directories.
 	You will find them in the main loop of h.py

 3. Run h.py